felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/reading-with-finger.png" position="center" caption="" >}}
 {{< figure src="/img/reading-with-finger.jpg" position="center" caption="" >}}

 However, this method of tracking progress never felt right to me.
+There are many reasons why:

+- My finger is too big to accurately point to specific words on a page
+- To reach the full width of the page with my finger, I have to move my entire arm back and forth as a read, or move the arm holding the book.
+It wastes energy.
-I can't really pinpoint why; maybe it has something to do with the fact that it requires moving the entire arm to reach the full width of the page, or maybe it's just that I don't appreciate the friction of the page on the tip of my index.
+- I don't particularly appreciate the friction of the page on the tip of my index, especially over extended periods of time.

 The method I now use to guide my eyes as I read is to use the full body of my